 7: House cats 5 yrs of age and over MUST have an exam and blood work HERE before spay/neuter regardless if you have been here before.

-10: HEART MURMUR: 1: What is a murmur?
-2: Heart murmur in cats-everything you should know If a heart murmur is detected when your cat's heart is ausculted here, we will not spay/neuter.
+9: HEART MURMUR: 1: What is a murmur?
+2: Heart murmur in cats-everything you should know If a heart murmur is detected when your cat's heart is ausculted here, we will not spay/neuter that day.
 Cats may have a benign heart murmur detected due to stress BUT because we cannot distinguish the difference between that or a pathologic murmur, we will not spay/neuter.
 If you know your cat has a murmur please consult your regular vet for surgery.
-If you do not have a regular vet you can make an appointment here to see if your cat has the same murmur at a personal appointment.
-If the murmur persists then we recommend pursuing an echocardiogram which is gold standard for heart murmurs in cats.
+An echocardiogram is gold standard for heart murmurs in cats.
 We do have the Bionote VCheck 200 (click on Bionote for an explanation of the product and test) to determine your kitty's NT-proBNP.
 If the level is under 100 pmol/L heart disease is unlikely and surgery could be performed.

-11: POST OP CARDIAC/PULMONARY COMPLICATIONS: There are some cats with an underlying heart problem, like HCM, which cannot always be detected upon auscultation of the heart.
+10: POST OP CARDIAC/PULMONARY COMPLICATIONS: There are some cats with an underlying heart problem, like HCM, which cannot always be detected upon auscultation of the heart.
 These cats, despite not having a heart murmur, can develop heart failure and cardiogenic pulmonary edema after surgery.
 Therefore, monitoring for signs of respiratory distress like difficulty breathing, lethargy etc are important after surgery.
 An echocardiogram for every cat before surgery would be ideal though not financially feasible for most of you.
-There is a SNAP test that can be used though sometimes it will not identify affected cats and sometimes incorrectly identifies normal cats.
-Here is a journal abstract:

 Should we be screening cats for cardiomyopathy?
 If so, how?